PriyanshuPaul/extension-manager-angular/README.md

 ![Design preview for the Browser extensions manager UI coding challenge](./preview.jpg)

 This is a solution to the [Browser extensions manager UI challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/browser-extension-manager-ui-yNZnOfsMAp).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents